 There is one area of concern that we want to note involving flaxseeds and the cardiovascular system.
 We've seen one very small-scale study from Canada involving 30 children and teens (ages 8-18), all previously diagnosed with hypercholesterolemia (high cholesterol) and given added flaxseed in their diets over a period of 4 weeks.
 The flaxseed amount was 2 tablespoons, and the form was ground flaxseeds incorporated into breads and muffins.
 In this study, blood levels of total cholesterol and LDL cholesterol did not significantly change, but blood fat levels (in the form of triglycerides) increased and HDL cholesterol (the "good" cholesterol) decreased.
 Since we would consider these changes in blood lipids to be unwanted, we believe this study raises some preliminary questions about the role of daily flaxseeds in amounts of 2 tablespoons or above in the diet of children and teenagers who are already known to have high cholesterol.
 Much more research is needed in this area, but if you are the parent of a child or teen who is already diagnosed with high cholesterol, we recommend that you consult with your healthcare provider about the pros and cons of incorporating flaxseeds into your child's meal plan on a daily basis in any substantial amount.

-The antioxidant and anti-inflammatory benefits of flaxseeds also make them a logical candidate for cancer prevention.
-That's because chronic inflammation (even low level inflammation) and chronic oxidative stress are risk factors for cancer development.
-In the case of flaxseeds, evidence of risk reduction is strongest for breast cancer, prostate cancer, and colon cancer.
-Breast cancer and prostate cancer are included in the list of cancers know as "hormone-related" cancers.
-Their risk reduction may be more closely related to flaxseed than risk reduction for other cancers due to the high lignan content of flaxseed.
+The antioxidant and anti-inflammatory benefits of flaxseeds also make them a logical candidate for risk reduction with certain types of cancer.
+That's because chronic inflammation (even low-level inflammation) and chronic oxidative stress are theoretical risk factors for cancer development.
+In the case of flaxseeds, basic science research is strongest for breast cancer, prostate cancer, and colon cancer.
+We have started to see small clinical trials adding flaxseeds to meal plans for cancer survivors, but to date, they have only focused on short-term outcomes like treatment-related symptoms.

 Three of the lignans found in flaxseeds—secoisolariciresinol, matairecinol, and pinoresinol—can be converted by intestinal bacteria into enterolactone (ENL) and enterodiol (END).
-ENL and END have direct affects on our hormonal balance and in this way may play an especially important role in hormone-related cancer.
-In addition to decreased risk of breast and prostate cancer following flaxseed intake, there is also some preliminary evidence that ENL and END may be able to alter the course of hormone-dependent tumors once they are formed.
-The relationship between flaxseed intake and cancer prevention is complicated, however, due to the important role of gut bacteria in converting secoisolariciresinol and other lignans in flax into enterolactone and enterodiol.
+ENL and END have direct effects on our hormonal balance and in this way may play an especially important role in hormone-related cancer.
+The relationship between flaxseed intake and cancer risk is complicated, furthermore, by the important and variable role of gut bacteria in converting secoisolariciresinol and other lignans in flax into enterolactone and enterodiol.
 This conversion process involves many different enzyme-related steps provided by a complicated mix of gut bacteria including Bacteriodes, Bifidobacterium, Butyribacterium, Eubacterium and others.

 Benefits of flaxseed for the digestive tract—although mentioned earlier throughout this food profile—are worth repeating here.
 The strong fiber content of flaxseeds—including their mucilaginous fiber—help to delay gastric emptying and can improve intestinal absorption of nutrients.
 Flaxseed fibers also help to steady the passage of food through our intestines.
-Finally, the lignans in flaxseed have been shown to reduce risk of colon cancer.
+Finally, the lignans in flaxseed have been of interest to researchers for their potential to reduce cellular changes that could increase risk of colon cancer.
 This impressive group of digestive tract benefits is likely to receive more attention in future research studies.

-We've seen mixed findings in the area of post-menopausal benefits (such as reduction of hot flashes) and flaxseed intake, with some studies showing significant benefits and other studies showing a lack of significant benefits.
+We've seen mixed findings regarding the post-menopausal benefits (such as reduction of hot flashes) associated with flaxseed intake, with some studies showing significant benefits and other studies showing a lack of significant benefits.
 However, there continues to be strong interest in flaxseeds and their components (including enterolactone and secoisolariciresinol diglucoside) as potential aids during management of perimenopausal and postmenopausal symptoms as well as during hormone replacement therapy (HRT).

 This area of flaxseed research is admittedly complex.
-For example, enterolactone made from flaxseed lignans has been shown to be an estrogen agonist (promoting estrogen production, through increased formation of transcription factors like ER-alpha and ER-beta), as well as an estrogen antagonist (working against estrogen production, through inhibition of enzymes like estrogen synthetase).
+For example, enterolactone made from flaxseed lignans has been shown to be pro-estrogenic (promoting estrogen production, through increased formation of transcription factors like ER-alpha and ER-beta), as well as anti-estrogenic (working against estrogen production, through inhibition of enzymes like estrogen synthetase).
 It's also known to lower the activity of 5-alpha-reductase (an enzyme that converts testosterone into dihydrotestosterone) and 17-beta hydroxysteroid dehydrogenase (an enzyme that converts estrone into estradiol).
-Given this complicated set of circumstances that may vary from one woman to another, it may turn out that flaxseed intake is simply better at lessening menopausal symptoms in some women, and not as good at lessening symptoms in others.
+Given this complicated set of circumstances that may vary from one woman to another, it may turn out that flaxseed intake is simply of inconsistent benefit based on individual variation.

-Although we've already mentioned decreased risk of insulin resistance in relationship to flaxseed intake, we're definitely expected to see more research studies in this area.
+Although we've already mentioned decreased risk of insulin resistance in relationship to flaxseed intake, we think it is likely we will see more research studies in this area.
 The strong fiber content, antioxidant content, and anti-inflammatory content of flaxseeds make them a natural here.

 One final note about the health benefits of flaxseeds involves their feeding to animals.
 We've seen repeated studies on the content of beef, chicken, and eggs that reflect significantly increased omega-3 content in these foods when flaxseed meal and/or flaxseed oil are added to the diets of cows and chickens.
 For persons who enjoy these foods in their meal plan on a regular basis, this increased omega-3 content can really add up.
 Some manufacturers of beef, chicken, and eggs provide omega-3 information on their product packaging.
 Consumption of certified organic animal foods in which flaxseed was added to the animals' feed can be an effective way of increasing your omega-3 intake.